Skip Global navigation and goto content

 Referral Resources and Benefit Programs

-Finding Health Insurance coverage has information on affordable health coverage for uninsured Floridians.
-To find the plans available in your area, call 1-844-USA-GOV1 (1-844-872-4681) or visit the website at https://www.usa.gov/finding-health-insurance
+Finding Health Insurance coverage has information on affordable health coverage for uninsured Floridans.
+To find the plans available in your area, call 1-844-USA-GOV1 (1-844-872-4681) or visit USA.gov/Finding-Health-Insurance.

 The Florida Agency for Health Care Administration (AHCA) has a website that has information on health conditions, health insurance, and health care provider locations.
-For more information go to www.FloridaHealthFinder.gov or call 1-888-419-3456.
+For more information, visit Quality.HealthFinder.FL.gov/Facility-Provider/, or call 1-888-419-3456.

 The Florida Department of Children and Families has information on several medical assistance programs and other benefits.
 They also have a list of many other services that are available in Florida.
-You can call 1-866-762-2237 or view these on the website at https://www.myflfamilies.com
+You can call 1-866-762-2237 for more information

 The Florida Department of Financial Services, Consumer Assistance Division can answer general insurance and financial questions through a toll-free helpline, 1-877-693-5236.
 They will be able to verify what your health insurance should cover and the deductibles involved.
-To learn more about ways to control and manage healthcare costs visit the Consumer Health Guides at http://www.myfloridacfo.com/division/consumers/.
+To learn more about ways to control and manage healthcare costs visit the Consumer Health Guides.

 Educational Materials and Support Services

 The American Cancer Society has staffed health professionals that are available 24 hours a day to provide information to cancer patients and their families.
 They provide many educational materials on cancer topics and cancer screenings, day to day help and emotional support.
-For more information call 1-800-ACS-2345 (1-800-227-2345) or visit the website at www.cancer.org.
+For more information, call 1-800-ACS-2345 (1-800-227-2345).

 The Centers for Disease Control and Prevention (CDC) Screen for Life Campaign has many fact sheets, brochures and posters on colorectal cancer screening.
-For more information call 1-800-232-4636 or visit the website at www.cdc.gov/cancer/colorectal/.
+For more information, call 1-800-232-4636.

 The Colon Cancer Alliance provides education on colorectal cancer screening also support and education for those diagnosed with colorectal cancer.
 They can make referrals for financial support for those diagnosed.
-For more information call 877-422-2030 or visit the website at www.ccalliance.org/.
+For more information, call 877-422-2030.

 The C3 Colorectal Cancer Coalition has information on resources for diagnosis and treatment of colorectal cancer, coping with the emotional and financial stresses of cancer and facing life as a colorectal cancer survivor.
-Call the Answer Line at 877-427-2111 or visit the website at www.fightcolorectalcancer.org/awareness and click on the patient tab.
+Call the Answer Line at 877-427-2111.

 The American Institute for Cancer Research (AICR) has information on cancer and cancer prevention as well as information for cancer survivors.
-For more information call 800-843-8114 or go to https://www.aicr.org/
+For more information, call 800-843-8114.

 The National Cancer Institute has information on many types of cancers and screening guidelines.
 There are many educational booklets and fact sheets available to print or order.
-For information call 1-800-4-CANCER (1-800-422-6237) or visit the website at www.nci.nih.gov.
+For information, call 1-800-4-CANCER (1-800-422-6237).

 The Lance Armstrong Foundation provides free, confidential, one-on-one support to anyone affected by cancer.
 This includes those who have cancer or are a loved one, friend, health care professional, or caregiver of someone diagnosed.
 They provide support through education, referrals and counseling.
 This includes help in finding financial assistance for medical treatments.
-For more information call 1-855-220-7777 or go to www.livestrong.org/.
+For more information, call 1-855-220-7777.

-211, an information and referral service sponsored by the United Way, is available in many areas throughout Florida and can share with you, information on services available in your community.
-Call 211 or visit the website at www.211.org.
+211 Get Connected, Get Help, is an information and referral service sponsored by the United Way, is available in many areas throughout Florida and can share with you, information on services available in your community.
+Call 211 or visit 211.org.

 The Patient Advocate Foundation is a national non-profit organization that seeks to safeguard patients through effective mediation assuring access to care, maintenance of employment and preservation of financial stability relative to their diagnosis of a life threatening or debilitating disease.
 They also have a program that provides co-pay assistance to insured Americans who qualify as well as several other programs.
-For more information call 1-800-532-5274 or visit the website at www.patientadvocate.org.
+For more information call 1-800-532-5274.